Are you and your family at home due to the Coronavirus Quarantine? Here are 25+ boredom busters to liven up your routine.

 - For the crafty, here are 50 ideas of colorful, fun things kids can make.

 - Play outside games like Mother, May I, Freeze Tag, Sardines, Hide and Go Seek, Hop Scotch, Four Square, and Red Light-Green Light.
 (Some of these are great for teaching littles instructions, too.)
+Here’s a post with lots of game ideas that your kids will love.

 I pray you and your family are well and are able to handle this time with grace and peace.
+You can get more information about homeschooling in this post comparing homeschooling and public schooling and this post with expert input from experienced homeschooling parents.